james-at-melb-django/simplejwt-demo/README.md

 There are settings in `main/settings.py` including `DEBUG = True` which are not safe to use in production.
-Further work would be needed to fine-tune the settings to make the application safe to run in proudction.
+Further work would be needed to fine-tune the settings to make the application safe to run in production.
 See:
 <https://docs.djangoproject.com/en/3.2/howto/deployment/checklist/>

 Similarly, Django's built-in development server is not suitable for production use.